thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 ## Mutation

 What is `CRUD` without `CUD` huh?!!
-In a REST-full API you have specific HTTP Verbs (like `PUT`) to create and/or update a resource, in GraphQL — strictly talking — you don't.
-Queries and Mutations are more similar to `POST` and `GET` in the aspect that nothing stops you from producing data side-effects through a `query` or a `mutation` even though they are — respectively — designed to have significant differences on their behavior.
+In a REST-full API you have specific HTTP Verbs (like `PUT`) to create and/or update a resource, in GraphQL —strictly talking— you don't.
+Queries and Mutations are more similar to `POST` and `GET` in the aspect that nothing stops you from producing data side-effects through a `query` or a `mutation` even though they are —respectively— designed to have significant differences on their behavior.

 Let's compare them.